The ColorPerfect Help System

 This adjustment applies a common gamma curve to the underlying tones.
 This is basically the same curve as used for the middle gray slider in Photoshop's Levels except that it is not simply applied on a per channel basis but preserves color integrity rather than ruining it.
 When you select and use gamma, it will add a third set of grays to the grayscale by the zone boxes to show its effect in addition to any zone effect.
 The gamma adjustment is made prior to the zone adjustment.

 When using FilmType adjustments, pressing the FilmType button so that it shows SubType will also change "Gamma" to "Film Gamma."
 A Film Gamma can be applied to a FilmType adjustment to scale all of the FilmType gammas higher or lower, considerably expanding the useful range of FilmType.
-Film Gamma and Gamma are completely independent adjustments.
-Film Gamma is intended only for fine tuning film calibrations, while Gamma is intended to adjust the tonal scale in an already calibrated image.
+If you have under- or over-developed film this Film Gamma Control can adjust the built-in film calibrations.
+Film Gamma is only for fine tuning film calibrations, while Gamma is intended to adjust the tonal scale in an already calibrated image.

 Go to Top -- Go to Points of Interest Index